wigging/swift-macos/README.md

 # 🍎 🖥 Swift Programming for macOS

 There are plenty of books, videos, and online resources for developing iOS apps.
 Despite the fact that iPhone and iPad apps require a Mac for code development, there is very little information about actually creating native Mac applications.
-The examples in this repository demonstrate various aspects of Mac app development using the latest versions of Swift and SwiftUI.
-Hopefully the examples will provide a useful resource for Mac developers.
-The examples are discussed on my personal website at https://gavinw.me.
+The examples in this repository and the accompanying website demonstrate various aspects of Mac app development using the latest versions of Swift and SwiftUI.
+Hopefully the examples and website will provide a useful resource for Mac developers.
+The website is available at https://gavinw.me/swift-macos.

 ## Examples

 Example code is located in the `swift-scripts` and `xcode-projects` folders.

+## Website

+The website is generated with [Zola](https://www.getzola.org) using the `content`, `static`, `templates` folders, and the `config.toml` file.
+It is hosted with GitHub Pages from the `docs` folder.

 ## Contributing